picimako/wiremocha/README.md

 ## Purchase license

 Since this plugin is available only via a paid license, you can head over to the [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/18860-wiremocha) to get your hands on one.
-You can find more information including prices and license types/schemes there, including a **30-day trial period**.
+You can find more information about pricing and license types/schemes there, including a **30-day trial period**.

 ## Dependencies